qmk/qmk_firmware/keyboards/planck/keymaps/sean/readme.md

 I have implemented a version of the main, lower and raise maps that works if the computer itself is in dvorak mode at the os level.
 This allows me to move seamlessly between computers with an os qwerty and an os dvorak mapping.

+## TODO

+1. Figure out why my mac prints weird chars for backtick and tilde
+2. Make sure I have morking keybindings for locking the screen etc
+3. Actually learn to use the media keys